My notes of Arch Linux installation

 -

-btrfs as root filesystem with multiple subvolumes.
+BTRFS as root filesystem with multiple subvolumes.

 This document should be followed on top of the official Installation Guide.